rish-singhal/mozillabangalore/README.md

-# mozillasprint '19 - Banglore
+# mozillasprint '19 - Bangalore
     This webpage is made by Rishabh Singhal